AI Research x Governance

 About

 Passionate about global AI innovation and community-building, Madison advocates for sustainable and equitable growth in the industry through her research and philanthropy.
-She volunteers her time as a professional mentor for young women in Ethiopia with the Na’amal Foundation and hosts a monthly Women in AI happy hour in San Francisco.
+She volunteers her time as a professional mentor for emerging female talent in Ethiopia with the Na’amal Foundation and hosts a monthly Women in AI happy hour in San Francisco.

 Publications